SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.core.md

              direction:              rotation of entity in degrees (0-360) 0 is along x-axis 90 along y-axis ...
 If changed directly call entity.updateSensors() to update polygons
              sensor_colors:          object providing sensor color for every sensor.
 Use entity.sensor_colors[<sensorname>]
-             sensor_polygons:        object contains calculated sensor polygons around entity based on current position and direction Use entity.sensor_polygons[<sensorname>]
+             sensor_polygons:        object contains calculated sensor polygons around entity based on current position and direction Use entity.sensor_polygons[<sensorname>] sensor_range            defines maximum distance of sensor from entity position
              uuid:                   generated unique-id.
 Use to reference entity instead of name-property if you use same name for multiple entities
              movementRestricted:     true if entities movement is restricted into boundaries (tank for example). false else restrictedXmin          number if movement restricted. null else